Last Updated on

 Referred to as the Pacific’s Grand Canyon, Waimea Canyon is 3,567 feet deep (1,087 m), over 10 miles long and one mile wide.
 The colors of the canyon are very similar to the colors of the Grand Canyon, but the wetter climate in Kauai added a bright green to it which makes it even more colorful.
 Several lookouts along the canyon, all well worth a stop for their different angles and sights.
 The best time to visit is in the late morning, after the clouds and morning fog have disappeared.

 Follow the road beyond the canyon, to get to Koke’e State Park.
-Here there are 45 hiking paths, some of which lead into Waimea Canyon.
+Here you find 45 hiking paths, some of which lead into Waimea Canyon.
 Koke’e State Park is a combination of bog and rainforest and offers fantastic high mountain nature hikes.
+You can find a an overview of the most popular Koke’e State Park hikes here.

-This is one of the most photographed beaches of all of Hawaii, and you can reach it through a short jungle hike.
-It tends to be less busy and more private than the other beaches.
+This is one of the most photographed beaches of all of Hawaii.
+It’s located on Kauai’s north shore and you can reach it via a short jungle hike.
+It tends to be less busy and more private than the other beaches – even though you can find it in every Kauai travel guide.
+I guess not everyone wants to go hiking on their vacation!
 Lumahai Beach also offers great snorkeling, caves to explore and for the extremely adventurous even a cliff to jump into the ocean from – everything people dream of when they think ‘Hawaii’!

-Located in a little bay at the entrance of Nawiliwli harbor, Kalapaki Beach is protected from the strong ocean surf and makes for ideal swimming conditions.
+Located in a little bay at the entrance of Nawiliwli harbor in the southeast of Kauai, Kalapaki Beach is protected from the strong ocean surf and makes for ideal swimming conditions.
 The wide, golden sand beach is lined with coconut palms and offers all sorts of water sports.

-Po’ipu Beach is the picture-perfect beach: a long stretch of golden sand with palm trees and perfect conditions for snorkeling, paddle boarding, surfing and other water sports.
+Po’ipu Beach on Kauai’s south shore is the picture-perfect beach: a long stretch of golden sand with palm trees and perfect conditions for snorkeling, paddle boarding, surfing and other water sports.

 Mahaulepu Beach (not far from Po’ipu) is the best place for whale spotting from the shore during their migration from December to April.
 Make sure you bring time and binoculars and make yourself comfortable at the beach!